zeev-b/sn/Readme.md

 PASSWORD = "your_local_access_password"
 ```

-> Note: The `PASSWORD` key can be used to unlock environment-defined keys instead of directly exposing them in the UI.
+**Note:** The `PASSWORD` key can be used to unlock environment-defined keys instead of inputting them in the UI

 #### Deployment on Streamlit Cloud
 Go to your app settings on [Streamlit Cloud](https://streamlit.io/cloud) and set the same keys in the **Secrets** tab.